l2fprod/bxshell/README.md

 [![Build Status](https://travis-ci.org/l2fprod/bxshell.svg)](https://travis-ci.org/l2fprod/bxshell)

-**bxshell** is made of one Docker image where the IBM Cloud CLI and its plugin have been preinstalled together with the CLI to work with containers. **bxshell** also provides a script to start the Docker image and to mount configuration directories into the image.
+**bxshell** is made of one Docker image where the IBM Cloud CLI, its plugins and commonly used tools have been preinstalled.

+- **No more hassle downloading and installing CLIs** - all you need to be productive should already be there;
+- **bxshell Docker image is rebuilt weekly with the latest versions**;
+- **Multiple environments on the same machine** - open shell windows on multiple user accounts, multiple orgs with no conflict or side-effects;
+- **Access your local files from the shell**

 ![screen.png](./screen.png)